-- The City has been reviewing design submittals for the final scope items at Bayshore Park, Phase 2 & 3, and comments were provided to the design-builder in March and in April 2017. - The City is not yet in receipt of the signed/sealed plans for Phases 2 & 3. - The City has not yet received design submittals for the final design and cost estimate for the iconic signage for the park (as the re-naming process is underway). - It is anticipated that the Bayshore Park construction will be complete by July 3rd, except for the aesthetic improvements to the pier (see the Pier subsection).
+- The City Engineer has approved the singed/sealed construction drawings for Phases 1, 2 and 3. - The City has not yet received design submittals for the final design and cost estimate for the iconic signage for the park (as the re-naming process is underway). - It was anticipated that the Bayshore Park construction will be complete by July 3rd, except for the aesthetic improvements to the pier (see the Pier subsection). - It is now anticipated that substantial construction completion will occur after July 4th. - Final completion of all items other than the pier is anticipated to be in August, 2017. - Pier construction, under the recent approved Change Order, will begin in August, 2017 and last for a month, approximately.